proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/drive.md

 ## `dfms-client drive flush`

-Uploads all local reference changes with data to [replicators](../../roles/replicator.md) of `drive`.
+Uploads all local reference changes with data to [Storage Replicator Nodes](../../roles/replicator.md) of `drive`.
 Require write access.

 > **NOTE:**
 > Flushing is not done automatically to aggregate multiple changes in the cache allowing uploading them at once and to